wxcctechsummit/wxcclabguides/TechSummitRoW_2021/Lab8.md

 ## Part 2: Create new agent in CH
 * Login in the [Control Hub](https://admin.webex.com) with credentials of Pod29
-* Create and activate 2 new users, 1 Agent and 1 Supervisor, following the same naming convention of Lab1
+* Create and activate a new agent with the following naming convention: WxM_Agent_<ID>_TS
+* Make sure you activate Webex Calling and give an extension number like you did in Lab 1 - Control Hub & Admin Portal
 * Navigate to the [Tenant Portal](https://portal.wxcc-us1.cisco.com/portal) and create Team1_<ID>_TS for your Agent
-* Create a Queue and put the Team created before as distributed group
-* Go to Routing Strategies and create a Flow
-* Assign that Flow to
+* Add your team to the Queue Distribution Group

 ## Part 3: Enable WxM widgets in Desktop Layout